Animal-loving Britain split over badger TB cull

 "They've got to do something about it because there's so many cows being killed," said Jones, 69.

-Farms minister David Heath defended the cull and rejected accusations that his Conservative-led government had backed the move to curry favor with the farming community.
+Farms minister David Heath defended the cull and rejected accusations that his Conservative-led government had backed the move to curry favour with the farming community.

 (Additional reporting by Alessandra Prentice in London; Charlie Dunmore in Brussels; Editing by Anthony Barker and Jon Boyle)